History of Bonita Springs

 Furthermore, there is the Bonita Beach Park - the 270,000 square ft beach park with 8 picnic stations can be reached via a boardwalk, which leads through the dunes and coastal vegetation.

 Also, the Little Hickory Island Beach Park is worth seeing.
 In addition, there are 10 more public beach access points along Bonita Beach with adequate parking.
+You can also look at the complete overview.

 On the way from Fort Myers Beach you pass the idyllic Lovers Key State Park.
 Here you are taken from the parking lot with a small trolley to the beach a little further away: you can get off at two different stations.
 The approximately 1,600-acre park consists of 4 small islands and offers a variety of hiking and biking trails, a pier for kayaks and canoes and miles of pristine mangrove forests and beaches.
 The park provides habitat for all kinds of animals, such as West Indian manatees, bottlenose dolphins, Roseate Spoonbills, marsh rabbits and bald eagles.
+Here you can see more Parks.

 - Center for the Arts of Bonita Springs - The art organization organizes various local, regional and national exhibitions throughout the year.
 The association has two sites, a 10-acre Visual Arts and Studios gallery, and to the south, a 4-acre Performing Arts Center, which includes 2 auditoriums, a black box theater, a movie center and music studios.